 7. Up Your Edge Game + Protect Them

 While it’s fun to experiment with different lattice designs, Benat doesn’t stop there.
 She uses tines of a fork to crimp the pie edges.
 Sometimes, she’ll go a step further and crisscross the fork tines for an added decoration.
 It’s also important to protect your edges when baking.
 Pre-cut aluminum foil the size of the diameter of the pie and cover the edges once they start to turn golden brown.
 The edges are at risk of burning before the inside of the pie is fully cooked, so it’s important to keep them covered.

 8. Go Beyond Traditional Pies

 Everyone loves a really good apple or cherry pie – but what about adding some cute decorations to a chocolate pudding pie?
 Or cutting dough into little lime shapes for a key lime pie?
-Benat encourages experimenting with pies – she’s planning to do cutouts on a quiche this year to celebrate Pi Day.
+Benat encourages experimenting with your pies.

 9. Freeze-and-Bake Pie Crust